mcnuttandrew/color-buddy/README.md

 # "Color Buddy" an interactive color palette development Tool

 This is the code repo for Color Buddy.
+You can see docs for the language in the public/lang-docs.md file.

 ## SETUP